concordion/concordion-website/_includes/coding.md

 {% assign supports_2_0 = false %}
 {% endif %}

-_This page describes writing fixtures in __{{ fixture_language_desc }}__._  Click the toggle buttons above to choose other options.
+_This page describes coding fixtures in __{{ fixture_language_desc }}__._  Click the toggle buttons above to choose other options.

 * TOC
 {:toc}

 ## Overview

-Concordion fixtures find concrete examples in the specification and use them to verify the system under test.
+Concordion fixtures find commands in the instrumented specification and use them to verify the system under test.

 Concordion is a test runner that can invoke your application code directly: